The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/1-intro-to-react.md

 )
 ```

-A few notes:
+When building a project with Vite, all of this logic is provided for you so no need to memorize it.
+That said, here are a few noteworthy things about this setup code:
+* `StrictMode` is a wrapper-component that detects potential React-related issues in our application.
+It doesn't render anything visible.
-* `createRoot` is imported from the `client` version of `react-dom` (there is also a `native` version for mobile development).
+* `createRoot` is imported from the `client` version of `react-dom` but there is also a `native` version for building mobile apps with React (a.k.a.
+"React Native").
 * We can import `.css` files directly into our JavaScript!
-* `createRoot()` takes in an HTML node to use as the root of the HTML structure.
-This is the only time we will use the DOM API!
+* `createRoot()` takes in an HTML node (`document.getElementById('root')`) to use as the root of the HTML structure.
 * The `.render()` method is invoked with React components and JSX inside.
 This is what inserts the `App` component inside of the `div#root` element.
-* `StrictMode` is a wrapper-component that detects potential React-related issues in our application.
-It doesn't render anything visible.

 ### App.jsx: The Root Component

-In a Vite project, `App.jsx` is where you'll spend most of your time. `App` is the **root component** — every other component in the app will eventually be nested inside it.
+`App` is the standard name for the **root component** — every other component in the app will eventually be nested inside it.

 Delete the Vite boilerplate and replace the contents of `App` with some simple HTML: